Are you a teacher in a public charter school, looking for ways to teach creative writing?

 This article is about some easy ways ways to teach creative writing in public charter schools.
 If there is one thing every creative writing teacher agrees on, it is this: there aren’t really any rules for writing.
 Yes, we know that writing is stronger when there is less telling and more showing and that adverbs make stories dull and boring (Stephen King says, The fastest way to hell is adverbs).

 In the end, teachers have to find a middle ground when teaching students, especially in charter schools where they allow teachers to experiment with new curricula and teaching methods.

-Before I continue with the creative writing tips for teachers, let’s see the definition of a charter school.
+Before I continue with the tips on ways to teach creative writing, let’s see the definition of a charter school.